16wells/google-photos-icloud-migration/README.md

 A macOS tool to migrate photos and videos from Google Photos (exported via Google Takeout) to iCloud Photos, preserving metadata and album structures.

+## Why this tool?

+I have a legacy free Google Workspace account for my family's use.
+These accounts are limited to a pretty tight amount of storage to share across what (for us) is a couple dozen users.
+One of the family ended up with close to 400 gb of photos, and Google started sending warnings / nastygrams about shutting the account off unless the space got cleared up.

+The transfer direct from Google Photos to iCloud Photos that was talked about on the web when I was doing this was not available in these old free Google Workspace accounts, so I had to come up with something.

+It was such a huge task that I decided to throw it at Cursor AI and Claude to build me a tool that would do the transfer from Google Photos to Apple iCloud Photos for my family member.
+Along the way I realized that Apple doesn't have a public API for Photos, so you have to do this transfer on a Mac that can log into that iCloud account.
+This allows it to use PhotoKit locally on the machine to do the transfer.

+Disk space is managed as well as it can be - I did this on a MacBook Air with 512GB hard drive.
+But it really takes a long time doing it this way.
+What sped it up to an acceptable experience was attaching a 2 TB SSD hard drive and moving the default Photos library to that drive.
+Then it had enough room to move through things pretty quickly.

+It *does* run in the terminal only.
+Apologies if that's not your jam.
+But in the build, I had initially built a web-based tool and it was unreliable as hell because of the extended time to download the zip files timing out the webserver.
+The terminal might not be everything you'd want, but it's stable and the sucker just keeps running.

 ## Features

 - Downloads Google Takeout zip files from Google Drive